BirminghamConservatoire/JohannesTinctoris/Tinctoris/doc_md/interpreter.md

 * notePerfectAsWhole
 * imperfectingLevels
 * firstPerfectLevel

-## Input analysis layer

-There are functions, that analyze the input...

-Basis analysis of single elements:
-* noteOrRest
-* augDot
-* divisionDot

-Compare two events:
-* leveleq

 _Functions to support windowing or for finding the extent to look ahead or back_
 * indexOfNextSameOrLongerOrDot